lokesh1729/blog.lokesh1729.com/cljkdbfj6000409kzgj2v6cox.md

 ## Term Insurance, ELSS mutual funds, SSY

-I have taken a term insurance which I pay 2700 per month and I invest 4000 every month in ELSS mutual funds.
+I have taken term insurance which I pay 2700 per month and I invest 4000 every month in ELSS mutual funds.
 I also invest in SSY for my daughter 6000 every month.
-All of this constitutes to 1,50,000 which is 80C limit.
-We also have EPF contributions by employer which comes under 80C.
+All of this constitutes 1,50,000 which is the 80C limit.
+We also have EPF contributions by the employer that comes under 80C.